Free lunch: Controversies

 would have been very much greater had it not been for the help given by the labor unions to their members and for an agency which, without pretending to be of much account from a charitable point of view, nevertheless fed more hungry people in Chicago than all the other agencies, religious, charitable, and municipal, put together.
 I refer to the Free Lunch of the saloons.
 There are from six to seven thousand saloons in Chicago.
 In one half of these a free lunch is provided every day of the week.

-He states that "in many cases the free lunch is really a free lunch," citing an example of a saloon which did not insist on a drink purchase, although commenting that this saloon was "better than its neighbors."
+He states that "in many cases the free lunch is really a free lunch", citing an example of a saloon which did not insist on a drink purchase, although commenting that this saloon was "better than its neighbors".
 Stead cites a newspaper's estimate that the saloon keepers fed 60,000 people a day and that this represented a contribution of about $18,000 a week toward the relief of the destitute in Chicago.

 In 1896, the New York State legislature passed the Raines law which was intended to regulate liquor traffic.
-Among its many provisions, one forbade the sale of liquor unless accompanied by food; another outlawed the free lunch.
-In 1897, however, it was amended to allow free lunches again.
+Among its many provisions, one forbade the sale of liquor unless accompanied by food.
+Another outlawed the free lunch.
+In 1897, it was amended to allow free lunches again.